Cappadocia (Roman province): During the Principate

 For much the 1st century AD, Polemon II of Pontus ruled as a Roman client king over the remnants of the former kingdom of Pontus (Lesser Armenia and Colchis).
 However, in 62 AD, the Roman Emperor Nero deposed him and annexed his kingdom into direct imperial ruled by incorporating his former territory into Cappadocia.

 Bording the Euphrates river to the east, Cappadocia was the most eastern province of the Empire.
 Its capital, Caesarea (modern Kayseri), was located in more central Anatolia, further back from the Parthian frontier.
 Upon annexation, the province was governed by a governor of Equestrian rank with the title Procurator.
-The Procutors commanded only auxiliary military units and looked to the Senatorial ranked Imperial Legate of Syria for direction.
+The Procurators commanded only auxiliary military units and looked to the Senatorial ranked Imperial Legate of Syria for direction.

 Following the Roman civil war of 69, the Emperor Vespasian upgraded the province to Senatorial rank, making its governor equal in rank with that of Syria.
 As a Senatorial province during the middle of the second century AD, Cappadocia retained a permanent military garrison of three legions and several auxiliary units, totally over 28,000 troops.
 The military presence in Cappadocia served as an important response force against invasions from the Parthian Empire and allowed the Roman's easy intervention into the affairs of their client kingdom of Armenia.

 The first Cappadocian to be admitted to the Roman Senate was Tiberius Claudius Gordianus, during the reign of Marcus Aurelius during the middle second century AD.

 During the Dominate

 Following the provincial reorganization of Diocletian, the Pontic and Armenian territories were split off, and the province was reduced to the region of Cappadocia proper.
 It was headed by a consularis and came under the Diocese of Pontus.
 The province was the site of a great number of imperial estates, as contemporary legislation testifies.
-On the highway between Constantinople and Antioch Caesarea saw a significant number of imperial visits (Itineraries of the Roman emperors, 337-361); Valens (363-378) was particularly frequent.
+On the highway between Constantinople and Antioch Caesarea saw a significant number of imperial visits (Itineraries of the Roman emperors, 337–361); Valens (363–378) was particularly frequent.
 The future emperor Julian spent his early years at a remote estate, Macellum.
 Class divisions between the landowning class and the urban and rural poor were extreme, as was also the climate of this upland plateau.

 In the late 330s, the eastern half of the province was split off to form the provinces of Armenia Prima and Armenia Secunda.
 In 371, emperor Valens split off the south-western region around Tyana, which became Cappadocia Secunda under a praeses, while the remainder became Cappadocia Prima, still under a consularis.

 Cappadocia during this period saw a generation of Christian thinkers, the most prominent of whom were Basil of Caesarea, his close friend Gregory of Nazianzos, his younger brother Gregory of Nyssa, and a cousin of the former, Amphilochios of Iconium.